ckcd1hp/First-Test-ESP32/README.md

 #define WIFI_SSID "xxxxxxx"
 #define WIFI_PASSWORD "xxxxxx"

+Loading code to ESP32
+1. Use Visual Studio Code with extension PlatformIO.
+2. On the left tab, click on the alien icon.
+Under PROJECT TASKS -> esp-wrover-kit -> Platform -> Click Build FileSystem Image.
+This flashes the web server files to the SPIFFS (SPI Flash File Storage).
+3. Click Upload Filesystem Image
+4. View -> Command Palette -> PlatformIO: Upload and Monitor or just PlatformIO: Upload if you don't want to see serial monitor debug statements

 Modifications:  This code can be easily modified to suit your purposes!
 1. Water pump schedule - Change the function **controlPumps**